NIAMS Operating Level: $524,872,000

 - Research fellowship applications (F31, F32, and F33) will be paid through the priority score of 180.

-- The payline for Institutional training applications (T32) will be through priority score 126.
+- Institutional training applications (T32) will be paid through the priority score of 137.